More and More Ridiculous (but interesting) Dreams

 In my old age, I'm not as agile, so I decided that, while I might make it OK, I wasn't going to take the chance.

 So I decided to walk along the edge, paralleling the railroad.
 Suddenly, the ground beneath me started to crumble.
-I peaked into the chasm and the bank was so steep it actually curved under so that if I fell, I'd fall through air to the tracks.
+I peeked into the chasm and the bank was so steep it actually curved under so that if I fell, I'd fall through air to the tracks.
 Worse, the tracks were now about 2 m-i-l-e-s below ground-level.
 I needed to do something but quick!

 So I sat where I was and attempted to dig in the opposite direction so I'd have a safe ledge to stand up and then escape.
 But as I dug, it too began to crumble.
 I made a quick decision.